 On the first floor is the accommodation which, to me, was like walking into my perfect world.
 Two luxuriously styled rooms which, despite the opulence, felt as comfortable as being home.
 The rooms are richly decorated in antique furniture and heavy velvet curtains.
 The main bedroom has a king size, wrought-iron, four poster bed.
 But I can’t take my eyes off the two, French claw-foot bath tubs sitting next to each other.
 I love a bath, and two is just my idea of decadence.
 Of course, you can’t have a bath without Coqui Coqui bath products and candles to burn and luckily a large gift box is provided and enjoyed throughout our stay.

 If that isn’t enough pampering then there is your own, private plunge pool to the rear and spa on the upper level.
-After a week of travelling I was ready for a little rejuventation and their signignature facial, “Under the Yucatan Sun’ was just the answer.
+After a week of travelling I was ready for a little rejuvenation and their signignature facial, “Under the Yucatan Sun’ was just the answer.
 Coqui Coqui products are all about connecting with nature.
 Their facials use the direct approach with fresh ingredients such as honey, cucumber, avocado and yogurt leaving my skin feeling refreshed and nourished.

-What I probably have failed to mention is that there is only that there is only one room.
+What I probably have failed to mention is that there is only that there is only one suite.
 You are the only guests, When the staff go home to the evening you have the whole place, including the shop, to yourself.
 As a child you dream of being locked in a candy shop, this is my adult equivalent.

 Once I learned how to pronounce Oaxaca (Wa-ha-ka) it became my favourite place in Mexico